TokyoScarab/MMX-Randomizer/README.md

 ## Disclaimer:
-This is will only work on windows computers and if you are having any problem running the program, make sure your .NetFramework is up-to-date here: https://www.microsoft.com/en-us/download/details.aspx?id=48130 Also, this only works with Mega Man X NTSC v1.1 US :  Also known as Mega Man X Rev A
+This is will only work on windows computers and if you are having any problem running the program, make sure your .NetFramework is up-to-date here: https://www.microsoft.com/en-us/download/details.aspx?id=48130

 Make sure to check out the "Releases" option above for the most current build of the randomizer